salvadordata/Mr.-CrackBot-AI-Nano/README.md

 > **Status**: 🚧 In its infancy – Not yet released!

 Welcome to **Mr. CrackBot AI**, a cutting-edge tool designed for automated Wi-Fi penetration testing and password cracking.
-This README not only describes the current functionality but also tracks the evolution of the project.
+This README  describes the current functionality and also tracks the evolution of the project.

 ---